 Make sure you don’t use more than 2-3 drops of any essential oil (if you are using a bowl or facial steamer).
 If the water quantity is more (like in a sink), you can add 4-5 drops of each essential oil, but not more.

-The process is a bit time-consuming, but then you don’t achieve anything just like that, especially clear and healthy skin.
+The process is a bit time-consuming, but you don’t achieve good results without effort, especially clear and healthy skin.
 You have to take out time to pamper your skin.
 Regular facial steaming ensures that your skin secretes natural oils, without blocking the pores.

 So, why wait?
 Give it a shot, and I am sure you will like it.
 And, of course, don’t forget to share your experience with us in the comments section below.